Hardmath123/hardmath123.github.io/content/stop-teaching-beginners.md

 One of the reasons I love computer science is that in a good community, everyone is a teacher.
-You don't need to attain some degree of credibility before you can go around helping others--you just need to have information and the will to share it.
+You don't need to attain some degree of credibility before you can go around helping others---you just need to have information and the will to share it.
 That's why I can write informative blog posts and help people debug Python issues.
 It's why StackOverflow exists and thrives.